adam-wozniak/website/_posts/2021-08-03-quantic-executive-mba-review.md

 But then life got in the way for a few years, so I put thoughts of an MBA aside until now...

 ## Why now?
 When the pandemic hit and we all went into lockdown in March 2020, my thoughts turned to how uncertain and unpredictable the future was going to be.
-I didn’t think this was going to be a hiccup of a few weeks or maybe a few months.
+I didn’t think this was going to be a hiccup of a few weeks or a few months.
 The global scale of the issue convinced me that this would be a crisis that lasts for years.
-Having experienced a lot of personal crises in my life to that point, I wanted to do everything in my (limited) control to mitigate the new challenges that were coming.
+I wanted to do everything in my (limited) control to mitigate the new challenges that were coming.

-And if life was now going to involve lots of lockdowns, I may as well try to make the most of my time indoors.
+And if life was now going to involve lockdowns, I may as well try to make the most of my time indoors.
 A year was going to fly by (even if the first few weeks felt like an eternity).
 I wanted to feel like, no matter what, I could look back at this time and feel I spent it as constructively as possible.

 So in March 2020, facing the possibility of lay-offs (as we were seeing in many, many companies around the world), I revisited my learning plans from years before and remembered how much I liked what Quantic was offering.
 By the end of March, I had submitted my application.